Preprints

 Subjects: Oil, Gas, and Energy, Power and Energy, Sustainability

-As variable renewable energy resources become a larger part of the generation mix in the United States (U.S.), so does the potential impact of prolonged periods of low wind and solar generation, known as variable renewable energy (VRE) droughts.
-In a future decarbonized or low-carbon grid, naturally occurring VRE droughts need to be evaluated for their potential impact on grid reliability.
-This [...]
+If renewable energy resources continue to become a larger part of the generation mix in the United States (U.S.), so does the potential impact of prolonged periods of low wind and solar generation, known as variable renewable energy (VRE) droughts.
+In such a future, naturally occurring VRE droughts need to be evaluated for their potential impact on grid reliability.
+This study is the first of its [...]

 Sea level rise submergence simulations suggest substantial deterioration of Indian River Lagoon ecosystem services by 2050, Florida, U.S.A.